HarshitaVemula/NLP/readme.md

 The task is to classify movies into these five categories while exploring the various multiclass classification algorithms.

 # Evaluation
-The evaluation metric used is accuracy per class.
+The evaluation metric used is accuracy per class and F1 score.

 # Models
-- One vs all
+- One vs all - SVC and Logistic Regression
 - All pairs
 - Linear multiclass predictors